dashjoin/djapp-wot/paper.md

 * **Discovery**: An important part of the WoT stack is the ability to [discover devices in a registry](https://www.w3.org/TR/wot-discovery/).
 Given credentials and addresses, WoT Manager can connect to several registries.

 * **Security**: Security is a cruicial aspect of IoT applications, specifically when actions such as opening doors or machine valves are concerned.
-The [WoT architecture document](https://www.w3.org/TR/wot-architecture10/#security) references well-known web security protocols which WoT Manager implements.
+The [WoT architecture document](https://www.w3.org/TR/wot-architecture10/#security) references well-known web security protocols which WoT Manager supports.

 * **Semantic Data Harmonization**: WoT makes heavy use of semantically annotated JSON-LD.
 An implicit benefit of this technology is the ability to "understand" data.
 This allows WoT manager to map syntactically different but semantically similar data from devices onto a common information model.

-* **Visualization**: Once device data is aligned to a common model, it can be visualized accordingly.
+* **Visualization**: Once device data is aligned into a common model, it can be visualized accordingly.
 WoT Manager offers comprehensive charts fed from data received from heterogeneous devices.

 * **Incorporating Background Knowledge**: WoT Manager can be augmented with background information about the things.
-This might be specification information gathered off the datasheet for a thing or information about the thing from an asset management system (e.g. the location of a thing on a factory shopfloor).
+This might be specification information gathered off the device's datasheet or information about the thing from an asset management system (e.g. the location of a thing on a factory shopfloor).
 This allows including this background knowledge in visualizations, for instance, showing the power consumption per building floor.

 * **Automation**: Besides visualization, a second benefit of a common information model is the ability to perform actions on different devices.
 Let's assume we would like to dim all lights to 50%, but the lights require this action to be triggered in a slightly different way.
 This can be achieved by mapping the semantic intention to the concrete call syntax, just like we do for incoming property data.